-Parents Guide to Baby Modeling
+Parents Guide to the Child Modeling Business

-Their job is to give you money for the work they get you and your baby.
+Their job is to give you money for the work they get you and your child.

 What do you think?

-Do you want your baby to be a model?
+Do you want your baby or child to be a model?

-4) Always be very encouraging with your child – always on the positive side.
+- Always be very encouraging with your child – always on the positive side.

-5) Remember to have fun!
+- Remember to have fun!

 The rewards are plenty.
 The best you can do is keep researching and staying on top of the business.
 It can only make your job a lot easier.
 Good Luck!